Cantera/cantera/doc/sphinx/yaml/reactions.rst

         Power-law exponent of coverage dependence

     ``E``
-        Activation energy dependence on coverage
+        Activation energy dependence on coverage.
+        This is the negative of :math:`{\epsilon}_i` and the Detchem convention

 Example::